liquity/dev/docs/sdk/lib-ethers.ethersliquityconnectionoptionalparams.useraddress.md

 ## EthersLiquityConnectionOptionalParams.userAddress property

-Address whose Trove, Stability Deposit, LQTY Stake and balances will be read by default.
+Address whose Trove, Stability Deposit, STBL Stake and balances will be read by default.

 <b>Signature:</b>